 Step 2: Cover and blend until smooth.

-It truly depends on your individual taste however, this recipe makes enough pesto for a ¾-1 package of pasta.
-I would recommend about one tablespoon of pesto to every cup of cooked pasta.
-If you find that the sauce is too thick after adding to pasta, you can add some hot pasta water to thin it out.
+It truly depends on your taste; however, this recipe makes enough pesto for ¾-1 package of pasta.
+I recommend about one tablespoon of pesto for every cup of cooked pasta.
+If you find that the sauce is too thick after adding it to the pasta, you can add some hot pasta water to thin it out.

 - Use high-quality ingredients.
-I recommend using fresh basil and spinach, whole garlic cloves, good olive oil and fresh Parmigiano Reggiano.
+I recommend using fresh basil and spinach, whole cloves of garlic, good olive oil and fresh Parmigiano Reggiano.

 - If your pesto seems too thick, you can easily fix this issue by adding more oil.
 Start with 1 teaspoon at a time until it reaches the consistency you are looking for.
 If you notice it becomes too thin, you can always add some more basil or spinach leaves.

-Aside from pasta, this recipe goes great with chicken, pizza, vegetables and even as a spread on top of bread.
+Aside from pasta, pesto goes great with crispy baked chicken parmesan subs, pizza, and even as a spread on top of bread.
 If I have frozen pesto cubes, I will throw one into my Authentic Italian Pasta Sauce to add some additional flavor.

 One of my favorite things about this easy pesto recipe is that it is such a versatile sauce.
-I love using it to make pesto chicken lasagna!
+I love using it in cozy baked dishes like my pesto chicken lasagna layered with noodles, cheese, and sauce.

 Similar Recipes